privacy-scaling-explorations/zk-kit/packages/groth16/README.md

 | This package contains [SnarkJS](https://github.com/iden3/snarkjs) functions for generating and verifying zero knowledge proofs with Groth16 specifically.
 In addition to the original code it also uses the cached `bn128` curve if it already exists, making verification and generation of consecutive proofs faster. |
 | ----------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |

+Some advantages of using this package instead of `snarkjs` directly are:
+* It only includes code to verify and generate Groth16 proofs, making your final bundle lighter.
+* It doesn't call the [ffjavascript](https://github.com/iden3/ffjavascript) `buildBn128` function if a `bn128` cached curve already exists, making verification and generation of consecutive proofs much faster (e.g. verification seems to be ~9 times faster after the first one).
+* It includes TS types.
+* It provides an ESM bundle that is compatible with browsers.
+So there is no need to add any polyfill or additional configuration.

 ## 🛠 Install

 ### npm or yarn